Prasanto19/react-beautiful-ice-cream-builder-ui/README.md

 This is a beautiful <a href="https://react-icecream.netlify.app" target="_blank">ice cream</a> buider ui.
 You can select your favourite icecream to order and a beautiful dynamic icecream will be build according to your choice.
+It's a self sedevloped personal project created using create-react-app with react.js.

 This app was built using these technologies.